divyaKh/CMPE255Project/6.Archive/paper.md

 ![Figure 8.2.1.1.4](images/F1scores_plots_all_models/confusionMatrixXGBoost.jpg)
 Figure 8.2.1.1.2 shows the F1 scores of the models build from different preprocessed datasets.

-From the table above we can see the dataset with minmax scaler applied, performs equilvalent to the dataset with minmax scaler and correlation applied.
+From the table above we can see the dataset with minmax scaler applied, performs equilvalent to the unpreprocessed dataset.
 These two have a higher accuracies on the test set.
 The dataset with the Minmax scaler and correlation analysis applied has a slight overfitting and is somewhat equivalent to the dataset without preprocessing and minxmax scaler applied.
 The dataset where pca was applied performs worse, the model is overfitting the dataset on train, hence the accuracy at the test data is low.